divnix/digga/doc/CONTRIBUTING.md

 We also use [BORS](https://bors.tech) to ensure that all pull requests pass the test suite once at least one review is completed.

-## Community PRs
-While much of your work in this template may be idiosyncratic in nature.
-Anything that might be generally useful to the broader NixOS community can be synced to the `community` branch to provide a host of useful NixOS configurations available "out of the box".

 # Style
 If you wish to contribute please follow these guidelines: